diogro/expressionVariance-manuscript/main.md

 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
 For the GO terms we used, either there is no relation between the transcriptional variance and the biological process, or there is a strong bias toward high or low-variance genes.
 This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance-reducing selection) or (2) biological processes under disruptive selection (i.e., variance-increasing selection).
-The only outlier in the skewness-by-entropy relation is the "oxidative phosphorylation" term, which displays relatively low entropy and low skewness, and indeed we see that there is some enrichment for intermediate variance rank in the genes associated with this term (SI fig. 6).
+The only outlier in the skewness-by-entropy relation is the "oxidative phosphorylation" term, which displays relatively low entropy and low skewness, and indeed we see that there is some enrichment for intermediate variance rank in the genes associated with this term (S6 Fig).
 In short, we find strong support for the idea that there are genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.

 Following Alemu et al. [@Alemu2014-jo], we observe that epigenetic signatures of gene regulation, such as enhancer histone marks, make up a higher proportion of the surrounding genomic regions of genes that exhibit higher variance in expression.